 Vital documents are documents that are critical for ensuring that the general public has meaningful access to H-GAC's programs and activities.
 They include notices of upcoming events, information about available benefits and services, details about civil rights and protected privileges, and information that might impact public health, safety, or welfare.
-In line with H-GAC's Safe Harbor analyses, Spanish, Vietnamese, and Chinese are designated Safe Harbor languages.
-However, when conducting sub-regional planning studies or neighborhood-level events, H-GAC shall offer essential program documents in a language responsive to the needs of the target audience, regardless of its Safe Harbor designation.
+In line with H-GAC's Safe Harbor analyses, Spanish, Vietnamese, and Mandarin Chinese are designated Safe Harbor languages.
+However, when conducting sub-regional planning studies or public engagement at the neighborhood level, H-GAC shall offer essential program documents in a language responsive to the needs of the target audience, regardless of its Safe Harbor designation.
 H-GAC will strive to accommodate reasonable requests for the translation of a vital document that is not accessible online.